hopsoft/coast/README.md

   def authorize(action, data, request)
     # restrict all RESTful actions
+    raise "Unauthorized"
+  end

+  rescue_from Exception do |ex|
     render :text => "Not Allowed", :status => 404
   end
 end
 ```

+Note the authorize method signature.
+The first arg is the action being performed.
+The second arg is the record(s) being operated on.
+The last arg is the request object.

+While originally written to support CanCan, its pretty simple to take control and manage authorization yourself.

 &nbsp;
 # The MIT License (MIT)